biopython/biopython.github.io/wiki/Retrieve_nonmatching_blast_queries.md

 database.
 [Sometimes](http://bugzilla.open-bio.org/show_bug.cgi?id=2821)
 you want to know which sequences don't have match a database and further analyse/anotate them accordingly.
-There are a number of different ways to do this, one is to use [SeqIO's method .to\_dict()](SeqIO "wikilink") to turn the query file into a flat database then parse the results file to get the sequences that *did* match the database.
+There are a number of different ways to do this, one is to use [SeqIO's method .index()](SeqIO "wikilink") to turn the query file into a dictionary then parse the results file to get the sequences that *did* match the dictionary.
 You can then use python's set() arithmetic to make a list of sequences that are in the query file and not the results which can be used as keys to retrieve the complete [SeqRecord](SeqRecord "wikilink") for each of the "no hit" queries.
 Got it?
 Well, perhaps it's easier to just do it:

 Solution
 --------